Boy, I wish Blogger wouldn’t insist on being in Polish. Here are photos from a beautiful Warsaw Sunday.

 Until recently, people in the U.S. could be fairly easily hospitalized for a wide range of “conditions”–including homosexuality (more on that next week).
 And until modern pharmaceuticals were available, treatments were barbaric.
 All of the things mentioned in The Tin Box were really used: insulin shock therapy, electroshock, lobotomy.
 I think these procedures were born more out of desperation than cruelty, but the results were often terrible.
 In the 1940s and 1950s, tens of thousands of people were lobotomized in the US alone.

 By the 1950s, the invention of new drugs helped pave the way for more humane and effective treatments, as well as less need to institutionalize people.
 However, the drugs created problems of their own.
 They are often overused or misused, and patients often don’t receive the outpatient care they need.
+However, when a medical procedure is botched you can try this to get legal help.
 Among other things, this means that quite a few mentally ill people end up in the prison system, which is poorly equipped to deal with them.
 Over 25% of inmates in US prisons suffer from a mental illness.

 The Tin Box has a hopeful message for the future, but I think it’s important to remember where we’ve been and acknowledge where we are.